openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 ## Install packages, ssh keys, and other settings

-## If using Windows OS

-The following MUST use SSH to work properly in Windows with the least amount of issues.

-- Reopen a serial window

-- Choose the same Com and speed of 115200
-- Hit enter a few times to get login prompt
-- Login to root using the new password you assigned
-- type the following and hit enter

-     ifconfig

-     If your wifi settings worked correctly you will get information about wlan0.
-Copy the ip address.
-You will need this to SSH

-     Reboot
 From a new terminal or PuTTY window, `ssh myedisonhostname.local`.
-On a Windows machine it is easier to use the ip address you just found using ifconfig
+If you can't connect via `youredisonhostname.local` (for example, on a Windows PC without iTunes), you can instead connect directly to the IP address you found with `ifconfig` above.

 Log in as root (with the password you just set above), and run: